Global Health Emerging Scholars Program

 Mission Statement

-The mission of the GHES program is to train new communities of researchers, educators, and professionals who are prepared to address new and emerging global health challenges.
-The program has historically focused on health challenges that arise from rapid urbanization and social inequities prevalent in the world’s burgeoning informal settlements, commonly known as slums.
-Rather than address one disease at a time, our program uses a comprehensive, multidisciplinary, and integrated approach to training and research to address the complex health issues common in slums.
-We encourage research on the challenges of delivering accessible and high-quality healthcare within resource-limited settings and research on interventions that address the efficient management of scarce resources and innovative solutions to improving health services.
+The mission of the GHES program is to train new communities of researchers, educators, and professionals who are prepared to address emerging global health challenges.
+The program has historically focused on health challenges that arise from rapid urbanization and social disparities prevalent in the world’s growing informal settlements, commonly known as slums.
+Rather than address one disease at a time, our program uses a comprehensive, multidisciplinary, and integrated approach to training and research to tackle the complex health issues common in these settings.
+We encourage research on the challenges of delivering accessible and high-quality healthcare within resource-limited settings and research on interventions that promote the effective management of scarce resources and innovative solutions to improving health services.
 Chronic and noncommunicable diseases, HIV/STIs and other infectious diseases, environmental health, maternal and child health, intentional and unintentional injuries, trauma, and mental health are additional areas of research that are supported under this program.

 What We Do